Leaving a legacy at Pacific through a planned gift

 The Heritage Society is a donor recognition society at University of the Pacific that honors our generous supporters who have made us aware of their plans to make an estate gift to benefit the University.

 How do I become a member?
-By informing us of your intentions to include Pacific in your estate plans, providing a Letter of Intent (see enclosure) and, if you are comfortable, the relevant portion of the document in which your estate gift is notated such as a will, trust, retirement plan designation form, etc.
+By informing us of your intentions to include Pacific in your estate plans, providing a Letter of Intent and/or, if you are comfortable, the relevant portion of the document in which your estate gift is notated such as a will, trust, retirement plan designation form, etc.

 Can I be anonymous?
 You can absolutely be anonymous!
 We do not share the names of our Heritage Society members with outside groups and the details of your gift will not be disclosed to the public without your permission.
 Anonymous or not, you will be able to participate in upcoming Heritage Society gatherings and will receive invitations to other University events.